Jimmy Carter: Born-again statesman

 Mr Carter is not without his critics.
 Some non-governmental organisations working in the field have accused him of often acting unilaterally and have questioned his commitment to longer-term projects.

 In 2002, he was awarded the Nobel Peace Prize for his "decades of untiring effort to find peaceful solutions to international conflicts".

 In his acceptance speech, Mr Carter said "war may sometimes be a necessary evil.
 But no matter how necessary, it is always an evil, never a good.
 We will not learn how to live together in peace by killing each other's children".

-The former president has spoken strongly out against some decisions who followed him in the presidency - including the war in Iraq under George W Bush and continuing mass surveillance under Barack Obama, saying Edward Snowden should be considered for a pardon.
+The former president has spoken out against some decisions that were made after his presidency - including the war in Iraq under George W Bush and mass surveillance under Barack Obama, saying Edward Snowden should be considered for a pardon.

 He has also criticised Israel's actions with respect to Palestine in a 2006 book "Palestine - Peace not Apartheid", which attracted criticism from many elected leaders in his own Democratic party.

 Since 2007, Mr Carter has also become a part of The Elders, a group founded by Nelson Mandela of elder global leaders who no longer hold public office, along with Kofi Annan, Ela Bhatt and Mary Robinson.

 In August 2015, Mr Carter announced cancer initially found in his liver had spread to become a melanoma in four spots on his brain and that he was to undergo treatment.
 In December that year he told a Sunday school class in Plains, Georgia, that an MRI scan had revealed no sign of the brain cancer.